ThinkingInTypes/ThinkingInTypes.github.io/Chapters/Z11_Appendix_Dynamic_Smalltalk_vs_Static_Typing.md

 ### A blank chatbot

-Here's a simple `Chatbot` class that doesn't yet respond to anything:
+Here's a basic `Chatbot` class that doesn't yet respond to anything:

 ```python
 # chatbot.py